 More details on the PSRG DMR repeater will be found at SeattleDMR.org.

 RX 440.775 / TX 445.775 (+5.0) Color code 2

 DMR Digital transmissions only.

 We have been really pleased with the initial coverage reports.
 Please let us know how you find the coverage.
-We are currently running 5 watts, but that was a configuration mistake and it will shortly be set to 20 watts which will probably be the final setting for the test repeater.
 Send questions and observations to firstname.lastname@example.org.